Form an LLC in Texas

 7. Register for State Payroll Taxes

-Besides the startup activities involved in forming an LLC, business owners must also fulfill some ongoing compliance requirements.
-The rules vary from state to state.
+Besides the startup activities involved in forming an LLC, Texas business owners must also fulfill some ongoing compliance requirements.
 Below are a few common LLC compliance obligations that entrepreneurs might expect.

 - Keep your business bank account and transactions separate from your personal finances.

 - Renew business licenses and permits.